 Filing a Boarding Home Complaint

 All of the locations are licensed by the NJ Department of Community Affairs through the Bureau of Rooming and Boarding House Standards and must meet specific social and safety requirements in order to operate under the law.
 As a prerequisite for license renewal, all are evaluated annually for the physical safety and social well-being of the resident population.
-Each facility is also monitored by the Board of Social Services in their respective county.

 To File a Complaint